dwightjack/vue-types/packages/docs/guide/validators.md

 VueTypes is a collection of prop validators.
 Each validator is basically a factory function returning an object (_validator object_) compatible with [Vue prop validation](https://vuejs.org/guide/components/props.html#Prop-Validation).

-Differently from simple Vue prop validation objects, VueTypes prop validator objects provide some additional chainable properties and methods to control things like `required` and default values.
+Unlike simple Vue prop validation objects, VueTypes prop validator objects provide additional chainable properties and methods to control things like `required` and default values.

 Validators can be imported as named functions from `vue-types`: